A finite element method for the quasiclassical theory of superconductivity: Results

 \section{Results}

 To illustrate the strategies and the advantages of solving the Riccati equations with a FEM together with the self-consistency equations for the order parameter and scalar impurity self-energies, we present two examples.
 Both involve two-dimensional $d$-wave superconductors modeling for instance a single superconducting plane of a high-temperature superconductor.
 The first example is a closed system, a square island (see Fig.~\ref{fig:phaseCrystals_example}), where the superconducting crystal axes are rotated 45$^\circ$ relative to the main axes of the square.
-For this orientation of the order parameter relative to the edges, below a phase transition temperature $T^* \approx 0.17 \tc$, time-reversal symmetry has been predicted to be broken in an unusual way \cite{Hakansson2015Sep,Holmvall2017,Holmvall2018Jun,Holmvall2020Jan,Wennerdal2020Nov,Chakraborty2021Mar}.
+For this orientation of the order parameter relative to the edges, below a phase transition temperature $T^* \approx 0.17 \tc$, time-reversal symmetry has been predicted to be broken in an unusual way \cite{Hakansson2015Sep,Holmvall2017,Holmvall2018Jun,Holmvall2020Jan,Wennerdal2020Nov,Chakraborty2022Apr}.
 The characteristic of this state, referred to as a phase crystal \cite{Holmvall2020Jan}, is a non-trivial, structured ordering of the superconducting phase $\chi(\RR)$ resulting in patterns of current flow consisting of loops near the edges.
 In the present example we show the correctness of the FEM solution by studying the detrimental influence of scalar impurity scattering within a self-consistent homogeneous scattering model.
 In the second example we study an open system, a current biased $d$-wave superconducting bridge with an inhomogeneous density of impurities, modeling experiments on grooved Dayem bridges \cite{Trabaldo2020Mar,Trabaldo2020Jun}.
 In this case we also demonstrate how to self-consistently enforce a current boundary condition at the source and drain leads and current conservation across the bridge.
 This nicely illustrates the effect of current focusing and we predict the spatial variation of the superconducting phase over the bridge.
+In both example setups we assume that scattering at non-transparent boundaries is specular, as discussed in Sect.~\ref{sec:BoundaryValuesSection}.